-Iranian state TV airs the launch of the country’s newest satellite-carrying rocket, which it says was able to reach a height of 500 kilometers (310 miles).
+TEHRAN, Iran — Iranian state TV on Monday aired the launch of the country’s newest satellite-carrying rocket, which it said was able to reach a height of 500 kilometers (310 miles).

 The footage of the solid-liquid-fueled rocket showed the launch taking place during daytime in a desert environment.
-The report did not say when the launch happened.
+The report did not say when or where the launch happened.

-The rocket, called Zuljanah for the horse of Imam Hussein, the grandson of the Prophet Muhammad, did not launch a satellite into orbit.
+The rocket, named Zuljanah for the horse of Imam Hussein, the grandson of the Prophet Muhammad, did not launch a satellite into orbit.
+The satellite carrier is 25.5 meters (84 feet) long and weighs 52 tons.

-State TV says the rocket is capable of carrying a 220-kilogram (485-pound) satellite, adding that the three-stage rocket uses solid fuel in the first and second stages and fluid fuel in the third.
+He said the test helped Iran achieve its “most powerful” rocket engine and that the rocket can be launched using a mobile launching pad.
+State TV said that the three-stage rocket uses solid fuel in the first and second stages, and fluid fuel in the third.

-Iran in the past has used various fluid-fuel satellite carrier rockets to put smaller devices into orbit.
-Last year, the paramilitary Revolutionary Guard said it used a Qased, or “Messenger,” satellite carrier to put the Noor satellite into space.
+In the past, Iran has used various fluid-fuel satellite carrier rockets to put smaller devices into orbit.
+Last year, the paramilitary Revolutionary Guard said it used a Qased, or “Messenger,” satellite carrier to put its Noor satellite into space.

-Iran often coordinates its launches with national holidays.
+Iran often coordinates its tests of new military and scientific projects with national holidays.
 It will celebrate the 42nd anniversary of the Islamic Revolution later in February.